shhossain/PyPDFMerge/README.md

 pdfmerger test.pdf
 ```

-This will merge `test.pdf` file and save it as `output.pdf` in the same directory.
+This will merge the `test.pdf` file and save it as `output.pdf` in the same directory.

-**NOTE**: Output defaults to `output.pdf`, group size defaults to `2` and quality defaults to `1.5`.
+**NOTE**: Output defaults to `output.pdf`, group size defaults to `2`, and quality defaults to `1.5`.

 ### Python

-You can also use `PyPDFMerge` package in your python code.
-It has following options:
+You can also use the `PyPDFMerge` package in your Python code.
+It has the following options:

 ```python
 from pdfmerger import PDFMerge